 Installing DNP Server component on server where Hosted Organizations module will be deployed.

 In order to allow DNP Server to communicate with AD, Exchange 2007, WSS 3.0 its account for web site and application pool should be AD global account, but not a local server account.
 The default name of the account is "DNPServer" (it may have a different name specified during DNP Server installation).

 DNP Server account must be a member of "Domain Admins" AD group and local "IIS_WPG" ("IIS_IUSRS" for Windows Server 2008) and "Administrators" groups on local server.
 In case this server is domain controller - "IIS_WPG" ("IIS_IUSRS" for Windows Server 2008) and "Administrators" are AD groups too.

-Please do not forget to restart DotNetPanel Server pool and web site after you added DNP Server account to appropriate groups.
+Please do not forget to restart DotNetPanel Server pool and web site after you added DNP Server account to appropriate groups, check pool identity and web site anonymous assess.
 Also you can simple run iisreset on this server if it is not in production.